rohitbhatt33/simp-calc/README.md

 # simp-calc
-A simple html-css based calculator easy to code and reliable
+A simple purely html-css based calculator easy to code and reliable here's the url of the calculator please don't mind the font size:).